New Career & College Promise Students

 - How to check your class schedule in WebAdvisor and Self-Service

 - NC DPI/Dual Credit Allowance Chart for CCP (2021-2022) **Check with your HS regarding Dual Credit**

 Students are reminded to check their class schedule near the beginning of the start of courses.
-Courses are sometimes closed by the department which could affect your schedule.
+Courses are sometimes closed by the department, which could affect your schedule.

-Obtain Wake Tech ID & Parking Decal
+- Obtain Wake Tech ID and parking decal

 For more information, visit Wake Tech ID Badges & Parking Decal.

-Career and College Promise (CCP) is a tuition free program, but students are responsible for textbooks, supplies, and course related fees.
-For more information, visit Wake Tech Official Bookstore.
+Career and College Promise (CCP) is a tuition-free program, but students are responsible for textbooks, supplies and course-related fees.

-- Review and follow syllabus content provided by instructors
+Review and follow syllabus content provided by instructors

-- Individualized Learning Center (ILC) - Free Tutoring Services
+- Individualized Learning Center (ILC) - free tutoring services

-- Career Lens Lab - Career Exploration and Assessments
+- Career Lens Lab - career exploration and assessments

 - Disability Support Services (DSS)